Synthetic-CortexLabs/.github/README.md

 <!-- ![Synthetic-CortexLabs Logo](https://github.com/Synthetic-CortexLabs/.github/blob/main/plasma_brain.jpg) -->

 **Synthetic-CortexLabs** is your go-to hub for transforming cutting-edge AI research into real-world, kick-ass software solutions! 🌟 Our mission?
 To harness the full power of advanced artificial intelligence, making it not just smart, but also accessible, reliable, and downright revolutionary. \
-We are primarily a research lab, yet our expertise in software allows us to have an engineering branch to create advanced softwares.
+We're primarily a research lab, We focus on completely new foundational techniques to emulate human cognition, including deep learning, natural language processing, cognitive computing, and reinforcement learning.
+Yet our software expertise enables us to develop advanced applications.

 ## Our Vision 🌍